Upgrading the Enterprise Server¶

 .

-You should not have to do anything to address the first change: It should be detected and handled automatically during the upgrade.
+You should not need to do anything to address the first change: It should be detected and handled automatically during the upgrade.
 If it isn't, running the following command from within the backend

 container (using docker exec -it <CONTAINER_ID> /bin/sh